- Home

 Platform

-The Australian government requires invoices to be exchanged via the Peppol interoperability network.
+The Australian government promotes invoices to be exchanged via the Peppol interoperability network.

 What formats are required in Australia?